ArtPoon/slides/markdown/MHI4980E-L3-publishing.md

 ---

+# Why are predatory journals a problem?

+* predatoryjournals.com lists 1,177 predatory *publishers* (last update Jan 2017), each with multiple titles.
+* Publishing questionable research without rigorous peer review: creationism, vaccine hesitancy, conspiracy theories.
+* Gaming the system by publishing an enormous number of articles:
+  * plagarism, falsification and/or duplication of results (see [image forensics](https://www.nature.com/articles/d41586-020-01363-z)).
+  * self-referencing to boost your personal metrics (*e.g.*, [h-index](https://en.wikipedia.org/wiki/H-index)).
+* Enormous peer review burden.

+---

 # Beall's list

 * [Jeffrey Beall](https://en.wikipedia.org/wiki/Jeffrey_Beall) is a librarian formerly employed by the University of Colorado Denver who coined the term "predatory journal"
 * Beall created and maintained a [list](https://en.wikipedia.org/wiki/Beall%27s_List) of predatory journals online from 2008 to 2017.
+* Criticized for subjective evaluation, lack of transparency and evidence.
 * The Canadian Center for Science and Education and the [OMICS Publishing Group](https://en.wikipedia.org/wiki/OMICS_Publishing_Group) send letters to Beall threatening to sue for defamation.
 * Eventually harassment from MDPI and Frontiers led Beall to take the list offline.